danielwilczak101/boat/docs/jetson/run.md

 ## Setup:
 Open a terminal and run this commands.
+To ssh `ssh boat@192.168.0.196`.

 ## Detect
 Detect is if you just want to see the model bounding boxes without an control operations.
 Good for new labeled dataset testing.